 Lunch and learns

-To add to our culture of learning and development, we invite thought leaders from the community, as well as our own in-house experts, to share their knowledge on subjects of interests to our team members.
-In the past, we’ve had invigorating discussions with health practitioners and financial planners, and our own team members have passed on everything from social media best practices to Excel spreadsheet tips and tricks.
+If learning and development is an important part of your company culture—which it should be—you should consider inviting thought leaders from the community, as well as your own in-house experts, to share their knowledge on subjects of interest to your team members.
+In the past at Rise, we’ve had invigorating discussions with health practitioners and financial planners, and our own team members have passed on everything from social media best practices to Excel spreadsheet tips and tricks.